Real estate buying and selling concept

 Texas has the strongest homestead protection in the US.
 Non-purchase-money loans cannot foreclose on your homestead (with limited exceptions).
 Refinance loans that violated § 50 requirements may be void.

-Texas Notice of Default & Notice of Sale Timeline
+Texas Breach Notice & Notice of Sale Timeline

 Texas Property Code § 51.002 governs the non-judicial foreclosure process.
 The timeline is the shortest in the nation: